 The SGWB is a complex amalgamation of multiple sources of GWs that offer valuable insights into the evolution and history of astrophysical collisions over the universe's timespan [4].
-Although numerous theorized sources, including cosmic strings, primordial black holes, etc., have been suggested to contribute to the SGWB, the vast majority of this background is expected to originate from a superposition of sources that are fully describable with parameterized models, CBCs, along with less predictable, unmodeled bursts such as core-collapse supernovae [4, 5].
+Although numerous theorized sources, including cosmic strings, primordial black holes, etc, have been suggested to contribute to the SGWB, the vast majority of this background is expected to originate from a superposition of sources that are fully describable with parameterized models, CBCs, along with less predictable, unmodeled bursts such as core-collapse supernovae [4, 5].
 This component of the SGWB is the astrophysical background, and is expected to be made up of the superposition of numerous GW events throughout the universe's history [4, 5].
 A much smaller component of the SGWB consists of a cosmological background, including the GWs predicted to be formed immediately after the Big Bang through processes such as the preheating phase at the end of Cosmic Inflation, and GWs generated during inflation [11, 12, 13].
 Other hypothesized sources include baryonic acoustic oscillations, or even further back with contributions from earlier phase transitions [4].
-Although this portion of the SGWB is fainter, we note that its frequency lies beyond the detectable range of the ground-based GW detectors, which encompass a frequency of 20-20000 Hz [11, 12, 13] and some of the advanced GW experiments, such as Laser Interferometer Space Antenna (LISA) or even the Pulsar Timing Array (PTA) [9].
-Thus, this report focuses solely on the astrophysical component from CBCs.
+Although this portion of the SGWB is fainter, we note that its frequency lies beyond the detectable range of the ground-based GW detectors, which encompass a frequency of 20-5000 Hz [11, 12, 13], and some of the advanced GW experiments such as Laser Interferometer Space Antenna (LISA) or even the Pulsar Timing Array (PTA) [9].
+Thus, this report focuses on the astrophysical component from CBCs.

-The SGWB is expected to be fundamentally stochastic in nature with a source distribution assumed to be isotropic, as well as being randomly distributed across the observable universe
+The SGWB is expected to be stochastic in nature (although scientists are beginning to realize that it is only an approximation dependent on the detector sensitivity and may be resolvable in next-generation detectors) with a source distribution assumed to be isotropic, as well as being randomly distributed across the observable universe [10].

-[10].
 An alternate anisotropy, that of a background centered around local galaxy superclusters, is also discussed later in this report.